Validating Impact: Field Observations from Waterbody Rejuvenation in Madhya Pradesh

 Understanding the Local Agricultural Context

 As we drove to Manwara village for our first farmer interactions, bright yellow mustard fields stretched across the landscape.
+The region falls under the Bundelkhand region, which is known to experience water scarcity due to erratic, insufficient rainfall and a rocky, hard terrain with low infiltration.
 The region’s lower water availability compared to the upper Gangetic plain shapes distinct cropping patterns: kharif crops include less water-intensive varieties like masur, soybean, sesame, and groundnut, while winter cropping is dominated by wheat, gram, peas, and mustard.

 Our conversations with farmers proved invaluable in connecting waterbody rejuvenation impacts to local realities – surface and groundwater availability, cropping patterns, borewell presence, and agricultural practices including natural farming.